chinmaykhiste2006-lgtm/fyprojects/Smart lock system using c/Description.md

 # 🔐 Smart Lock System (C)

 ## 📌 Description
 A Windows console-based **Smart Lock** written in C. It supports multiple doors, each with its own password and optional hint.
 The program enforces a basic password policy (first letter capital, length ≥ 8).
 On wrong attempts it triggers an audible alarm and flashes the console.
-After **5 failed attempts**, it shows a warning **popup** and runs a **10-second countdown**. *(SMS alert code removed.)*
+After **5 failed attempts**, it shows a warning **popup** and runs a **10-second countdown**.

 ---